-contains 201 high-quality CT scans of liver tumor.
-131 cases are used for training and 70 for testing.
-As ground-truth labels of the test set are not publicly available, we only use the training set.
-Following \cite{EMKDQinTMI2021}, we resize all images to $512\times 512$ and window the HU values of CT images to [-60, 140].
+\textbf{LiTS} contains 201 high-quality CT scans of liver tumors.
+Out of these, 131 cases are designated for training and 70 for testing.
+As the ground-truth labels for the test set are not publicly accessible, we only use the training set.
+Following \cite{EMKDQinTMI2021}, all images are resized to $512 \times 512$ and the HU values of CT images are windowed to the range of [-60, 140].